RiteshVan/productivity-app/diary.md

 App now loads images from backend with captions.
 Captions now work correctly.
 Tags feature now implemented to alert dialog with prior errors fixed.
 Some timer feature issues fixed still not quite usable yet.
 Now focus on standout AI powered feature.

+8/3/25-13/3/25:
+Added functionality to get tasks by order of diffuculty and fixed various errors thorughout application.
+Added funcitonality to allow users to include due dates when adding tasks.